 - What will it look like?
 Plan a beautiful visual down the table by selecting various heights of serving platters, cake stands, tiered stands, wood boards and bowls.
 Start in the middle of the table with the tallest piece and work your way outward to the ends of the table.

 - Keep your serving platters consistent, complementary and somewhat neutral in color because the food is what will really be the star of the spread.
 Wow the crowd with a colorful abundance of food.

 - Plan your grazing table ingredients in advance and know where you’re going to shop for them.
 Make sure you plan for an array of colors, textures, and food types: fresh fruits, vegetables, breads, crackers, nuts, dips and spreads, and even flowers!

 - Expect the grazing table to set out for about 4 hours, including the time it takes you to build it.
-If you need the table to be grazable for more than 4 hours, put out smaller portions and plan to replenish with fresh meats and cheeses throughout the event.
+If you need the table to be grazable for more than 4 hours, put out smaller portions and plan to replenish with a fresh supply of cheese and cured meats throughout the event.

 How much food do you need?
 Plan for about 3-5 ounces of meat per person and 6-8 ounces of cheese per person.
 Then fill in with a variety of dips, fresh fruits, fresh vegetables, breads, crackers, and any other nibbles you know your crowd will enjoy.
 The more variety, the better!